 If the Heath Board is unable to undertake timely completion of DoLS authorisations the Health Board will be in breach of legislation and claims may be persued as a result.

-This is noted both on the Copropate Risk Register and the PCT Group Risk Register with a score of 12.
+This is noted both on the Corporate Risk Register and the PCT Group Risk Register with a score of 12.

-The cumulative number of discharges from 1st April to 30th June 2021 equates to 22, (this figure includes discharges, death, further assessments, reviews of conditions, patients not meeting DoLS criteria therefore DoLS applications are stopped).
+The cumulative number of discharges from 1st April to 30th September 2021 equates to 443, (this figure includes discharges, death, further assessments required, reviews of conditions those subject to a DoLS which may result in a breach of time scales, patients not meeting DoLS criteria therefore DoLS applications not applicable.

-Although the number of breaches have risen again (60 in Q4, with 108 in Q1), most breaches are due to a continuing lack of BIA Assessors - both internal and external.
-From mid April the 2 internal BIA assessors have been accessing acute sites, appropriate risk assessments were undertaken prior to visiting the wards.
+Although the number of breaches have risen again (106 in Q1, with 109 in Q2), most breaches are due to a continuing lack of BIA Assessors - both internal and external.
+From mid April the 2 internal BIA assessors have been accessing the acute sites, after appropriate risk assessments were undertaken prior to visiting the wards.

 The existing plan was to reduce the reliance on the externally contracted BIA roles and use internal Health Board BIA's who are currently employed in substantive roles within Service Goups .
-This model has been challenging due to staffing pressures throughout the COVID period.
-The Service Groups have not been able to release staff particularly during winter pressures and the COVID 19 period.
-The internal BIAs were orignally allocated 2 days a month but have not been released to the Supervisory Body to deliver the required functions due to COVID-19.
-This has resulted in the Supervisory Body having to fund external BIA's, however, this is insufficient to deliver all assessments within the required time scales.
-Additonal Welsh Government funding was made available in Q4, this enabled additional BIA assessments to be undertaken out of hours, however identifying BIA's has been challenging.
+The internal staff sould have been providing the Supervisory Body with 2 days a month.
+This model however, has proved challenging from the outset but significantly more so during COVID as patient care has had to be prioritised.
+This has resulted in the Supervisory Body having to fund more external BIA's, however, the numbers of those have dropped during the pandemic and is insufficient to deliver all assessments within the required time scales.

+Welsh Government funding was made available in Q4 2021, to enable additional BIA assessments to be undertaken out of hours, however identifying BIA's has been challenging.